joshuaSamuel06/Tech-Jobs-Analysis/README.md

 2. Are developers who actively pursue learning opportunities more likely to experience career advancement compared to those who do not prioritize continuous learning?
 3. Are developers with certain educational backgrounds more likely to pursue specific career paths?
 4. Are there any trends or patterns indicating whether job satisfaction increases or decreases as developers gain more experience in the industry?
-5. What factors influence job satisfaction among developers?
-6. Is there a discernible correlation between the size of companies and the adoption of specific AI-powered search tools for business operations?
+5. Is there a discernible correlation between the size of companies and the adoption of specific AI-powered search tools for business operations?
-7. What is the biggest benefit that developers perceive from AI tools, and what are the secondary benefits that are closely associated with them?
+6. What is the biggest benefit that developers perceive from AI tools, and what are the secondary benefits that are closely associated with them?